robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 the output file is created relative to the `output directory`_.
 The default name for the output file, when tests are run, is :file:`output.xml`.

-When post-processing outputs with Rebot, new output files are not created unless :option:`--output` option is explicitly used.
+When `post-processing outputs`_ with Rebot, new output files are not created unless the :option:`--output` option is explicitly used.

-Tt is possible to disable creation of the output file when running tests with a special value `NONE`.
-In Robot Framework 2.6 and 2.7 versions this automatically disabled also creating log and report files, but starting from the 2.8 version this is not done anymore.
+It is possible to disable creation of the output file when running tests by giving a special value `NONE` to the :option:`--output` option.
+Prior to Robot Framework 2.8 this also automatically disabled creating log and report files, but nowadays that is not done anymore.
 If no outputs are needed, they should all be explicitly disabled using `--output NONE --report NONE --log NONE`.

 Log file
 ~~~~~~~~